Title: Section 488.7 - Resident services

 (ii) notify the resident's representative, or next of kin, if known;

-(iii) upon transfer of a resident to a health, mental health or other residential care facility, send an approved transfer form (or a copy of the DSS-3122 and the personal data sheet) and such other information as the receiving facility requests and the operator is required to maintain.
+(iii) upon transfer of a resident to a health, mental health or other residential care facility, send an approved transfer form (or a copy of the department-prescribed medical evaluation form and the personal data sheet) and such other information as the receiving facility requests and the operator is required to maintain.
 In emergency transfers, this information may be telephoned to the receiving facility and written information sent within 72 hours of the transfer; and

 (7) In the event that a resident exhibits behavior which constitutes a danger to himself/herself or others, the operator must: